ADA alcoholism: Breaking the stigma and finding support

 Are you wondering how to navigate an ADA accommodation request for alcoholism?
 Explore the key details below.
 Understand your rights and responsibilities as a business owner or employee.

-The Americans with Disabilities Act (ADA) is a federal law.
-It protects individuals with disabilities.
+The Americans with Disabilities Act (ADA) is a federal law that protects individuals with disabilities.
 These protections apply in the workplace and beyond.
-Employers may not discriminate.
-This includes discrimination against applicants or employees with disabilities.
-Employers must provide reasonable accommodations to disabled employees.
-This helps them complete the essential functions of their roles.
+Employers may not discriminate, including against applicants or employees with disabilities.
+Employers must also provide reasonable accommodations to disabled employees, which helps them complete the essential functions of their roles.

 Reasonable accommodations modify the work environment or work processes.
-This helps employees with disabilities.
-They can complete tasks.
-They can also enjoy equal employment privileges.
+This helps employees with disabilities complete tasks and enjoy equal employment privileges.
 Businesses must make accommodations.
 The exception is if doing so would place an undue hardship on the employer.

 Alcoholism and substance use disorders as a whole can be recognized as a covered disability under the ADA.
 Those with a history of addiction who are in recovery from alcoholism (regardless of how long they’ve been sober) may also be protected under the ADA.